 Symptoms, which usually begin four to six days after infection and last for up to 10 days, may include

-Skin rash, which appears three to four days after the onset of fever
+- Skin rash, which appears two to five days after the onset of fever

 People with weakened immune systems as well as those with a second or subsequent dengue infection are believed to be at greater risk for developing dengue hemorrhagic fever.